trinityw3st/react-native-projects/PrettyToDoList/README.md

 ## ✍️ Features Coming Soon

 - ✏️ **Edit Tasks**: The **pencil** icon is already in place — just needs to be wired up!
 You'll be able to tap it to edit an existing task.
+- 🗂️ **Config folder**: Implement **colors.js** to have a reference to all the colors used in this application, making the application modular and adaptable.
 - 📲 **Better UI/UX**: More polish, animations, and better styling.
 - 🎨 **Theme Toggle**: Maybe a light/dark mode?